Grades consist of the following

 Students expelled from a specific course, or expelled or suspended from the College, will receive a final grade for each course as determined by the faculty member’s grading policy.
 A grade of "Incomplete" is not an option.
 Any assignments not completed as of the date of suspension (expulsion) will be factored into grade calculations as zeros.

-Final Grades: Final grades can be viewed on the Student Information and Registration System (SIRS).
+Final grades can be viewed on the Student Information and Registration System (SIRS).
 Students may also request a copy of their Final Grades from the Office of Records and Registration.
 Please review them carefully.
 Any alleged errors, including any missing grades, should be reported immediately to the instructor of the course.
-If the instructor cannot be reached, the appropriate associate dean of the course should be contacted.
+If the instructor cannot be reached, the appropriate dean should be contacted.
 Students have one year from the end of a semester to request, in writing, a correction to their official transcript and must provide appropriate documentation to support the request.